NYCPlanning/design/README.md

 # ![alt text](https://github.com/NYCPlanning/design/blob/edit-readme/assets/readme/nyclogo.png)

-A repository for the Design team in the Geographic Data and Engineering team of the NYC Department of City Planning.
+A repository for Design at the Geographic Data and Engineering Team at NYC Department of City Planning.

 ## Table of Contents